-The results of the development of a model of combined solid plasma material for the protection of radio-electronic means of optical and radio-frequency radiation intended to protect radioelectronic means (REM).
-The basic structure of the physical model of solid-state plasma material is presented.
+The results of the development of a formalized mathematical model for describing the interaction of laser radiation with the plasma material intended to protect radio electronic means (REM) by reflecting this radiation are presented in this research.
+The basic structure of the physical model of solid-state radioisotope material is presented.
 It has been found out that the generation of the Langmuir noise in the protective layer of solid-state plasma of the screen of radio-electronic means provides shielding from laser radiation at a sufficiently small value of the field strength of the Langmuir wave.
-In this case, there is a re-emission of optical energy in the opposite direction.
-The effect of pulsed ultrashort duration (USD) electromagnetic radiation (EMR) on a nonequilibrium solid-state plasma arising in a semiconductor matrix depending on the activity of the ionization source and the concentration of hexaferrite inclusions in reflecting and absorbing properties of the material is taken into account.
+In this case, there is a re-emission of laser energy in the opposite direction.

-Key words: radio electronic means, electromagnetic radiation, ultrashort pulse duration, plasma protection technologies, gaseous plasma media.
+Key words: radio electronic means, electromagnetic radiation, ultrashort pulse duration, radioisotope protection technologies, plasma media.